nchlswhttkr/website/content/blips/my-2020-dumpster-fire/index.md

 ---
 title: "My 2020 dumpster fire"
 date: 2021-01-08T14:00:00+1100
+cover: "1.jpg"
+coveralt: "A sheet of paper of is fed out of a printer onto a conveyor belt, which leads to a flaming garbage dumpster labelled 2020"
 ---

 As a wrap to 2020, the team at Basecamp ran a campaign called [Dumpster Fire](https://dumpsterfile.email/).
 The premise was simple: Send an email, and watch a contraption print it and feed it into a fire.
 It was open to anyone, so I joined in to farewell the year as it passed.